 Healthy Peanut Butter Cookies start with Nutritious Ingredients

-Sweetened with dates, healthy peanut butter cookies taste delicious though they’re low on the glycemic index—meaning they help stabilize blood sugar levels.
+- Medjool Dates: Low on the glycemic index-–meaning they won’t spike blood sugar levels the way refined sugars do….and they help these cookies taste delicious.
 Dates are high in disease fighting antioxidants, and digestive regulating fiber plus they are mineral dense which is good for bone health.
 I love the rich color and flavor that dates provide, without having to use any refined sugar.